kunal29july/Demo_Git_Practice/README.md

 # Demo_Git_Practice
+@Author Kunal
-This is just demo Repo, To teach one of my friend about GitHub
+This is just demo Repo, To teach one of my friend about GitHub.
+Thanks